matrix-org/matrix-spec-proposals/specification/identity_service_api.rst

 If the request is accepted by the identity server, it will return the session ID to be used in the next actions alongside the client secret, acting as credentials.

-Note that Home Servers offer APIs that proxy this API, adding additional behaviour on top, for example, ``/register/email/requestToken`` is designed specifically for use when registering an account and therefore will inform the user if the email address given is already registered on the server.
+Note that Home Servers offer APIs that proxy these API, adding additional behaviour on top, for example, ``/register/email/requestToken`` is designed specifically for use when registering an account and therefore will inform the user if the email address given is already registered on the server.